Coronavirus: support for Sandwell businesses

 * Not get close to people who are not from your household – keep at least one metre away, two metres is safer

-* Wear a face covering in shops and on public transport.
+* Wear a face covering in shops, on public transport, in taxis and in enclosed spaces.

-You can see the government’s SHARE Checklist to help avoid the spread of disinformation.
+Please read government’s SHARE Checklist to help avoid the spread of misleading information.

 Immediate health concerns